nullXer0/nullXer0/README.md

 🖥️ IT Specialist at Electromart

-⚔️ Founder/Software Dev of CTRLCompete
+⚔️ Founder/Developer of CTRLCompete

-📚 Currently studying at Mohawk College
+📚 Studying at Mohawk College

 <br>
 </td><td valign="top" width=15%>